SpiderForum/Initiation/Teething troubles with Git.md

 You can add URLs inside single square brackets.
 Still can't find the updated "readable" text, only edit mode after committing.

-#Branching in the GitHub interface
+##Branching in the GitHub interface

 To create a new branch, you can go to the [main project page](https://github.com/SpiderForum/Initiation) and click on the button that says "Branch: master" and type the name of the new branch.

+With that said, you really shouldn't be doing much of your work online through the web interface.
+Did you already [download git](https://git-scm.com/download/win) onto your local machine, and clone this project?